gomorpheus/morpheus-docs/integration_guides/Clouds/maas/maas.rst

 Canonical MAAS
 --------------

-MAAS from Canonical is an open-source tool, server orchestration tool.
-It's designed to allow administrators to build a data center from on-premises, bare-metal servers where large networks of individual units can be discovered, deployed, and reconfigured.
+MAAS from Canonical is an open-source server orchestration tool.
+It's designed to allow administrators to build a datacenter from on-premises, bare-metal servers where large networks of individual units can be discovered, deployed, and reconfigured.

 Integrating MAAS and |morpheus|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Integrating MAAS with |morpheus| is a simple process requiring the MAAS API URL and API Key.
 We'll start by gathering what we need from the MAAS UI, then move back into |morpheus| to store the required details.

-We can gather the API URL by clicking on the username in the upper-right corner of the MAAS UI window.
+We can gather the API key by clicking on the username in the upper-right corner of the MAAS UI window.
 From this preferences page, click on "API keys" as shown in the screenshot:

 .. image:: /images/integration_guides/clouds/maas/1prefPage.png